 Frequently Asked Questions

-1How much is the Canadian citizenship application fee for adults?
+1How much is the Canadian citizenship fee?

-The total fee for adults (18+) is $630 CAD, which includes a $530 processing fee and a $100 Right of Citizenship fee.
+The Canadian citizenship fee is $630 CAD for adults (18+) and $100 CAD for minors (under 18).
+The adult fee includes a $530 processing fee and a $100 Right of Citizenship fee.

 2How much does citizenship cost for children?